 A Guarantor Loan is just as the name implies because the borrower must present a guarantor before he or she can be considered qualified to take a loan.
-If you are approached to serve as a guarantor for a borrower, take a little of your time to know these important facts about a guarantor by learning more from a main provider like LoansWithGuarantor.net.
+If you are approached to serve as a guarantor for a borrower, take a little of your time to know these important facts or review about a guarantor by learning more from a main provider like LoansWithGuarantor.net.

 Who is Qualified to be a Guarantor?

-Generally, family members are accepted by many lenders to serve as guarantors for borrowers.
+Generally, family members are accepted by many lenders to serve as guarantors for borrower’s accounts.
 While some restrict the qualified guarantors to members of the immediate family of the borrower such as his or her parents and a spouse, some lenders are flexible and give the opportunity to grandparents, ex-spouse(s), and siblings to support the move by a family member to take a Guarantor Loan.

 If you can get a member of your family to vouch for you that does not immediately entitle you for a loan.
-Some conditions are set down that the potential guarantor must meet before he or she will be allowed to counter-sign your application form.
+Some conditions are set down that the potential guarantor or customer must meet before he or she will be allowed to counter-sign your application form.
 So, as a potential guarantor, check for yourself if you meet these conditions:

 - The guarantor must live in the UK.